ManuTorrado/Neovim-Config/README.md

 # Neovim-Config

 To manage Neovim plugins there are several options.
-Im currently using nvim packer.
+Im currently using nvim packer and vim-plug.

 Once I start my nvim session I can install my listed packages on ~/.config/nvim/lua/plugins.lua with Vim commands :PackerInstall or :PackerSync